 Make Juicing Work For You

-- Wheat grass juice is rich in sugar and is too expansive.
+- Wheatgrass juice is rich in sugar and is too expensive.
 It often causes nausea or dizziness.
 However, it makes a great implant after an enema or colonic.

 - Drink juice only on an empty stomach and “chew them” before swallowing.
 Wait a half hour before eating other foods.

 - Juices with only greens (celery, romaine, spinach, parsley, watercress, and cilantro) and non-starchy, low sugar, high-water-content vegetables (cucumber and zucchini) have a high concentration of chlorophyll and will help cleanse your blood cells.

 - Add garlic, ginger, dulse, turmeric, cayenne, flax fiber, and lime/lemon to boost the healing, cleansing, and flavor

 *Diet guidelines referenced from: The Body Ecology Diet, Recovering Your Health and Rebuilding Your Immunity by Donna Gates

 TOP 3 Reasons Kombucha Feeds Candida